OpenCobolIDE/OpenCobolIDE/doc/source/getting_started.rst

 Getting started
 ===============
 .. note:: All the screenshots were taken on Gnome 3 desktop.
-          You will have different looks and feels on other OS/DE.
+          You will have different looks and feels on other operating systems or desktop environments.

-This is the first window you will see when running OpenCobolIDE.
-This is your home page.
+OpenCobolIDE is **simple and lightweight** IDE.
+It works on a single file basis (i.e. it has no concept of project): *you create/open a file, compile it then run it.*

 .. image:: _static/Home.png
     :align: center

+This is the first window you will see when running OpenCobolIDE, called the *home page*.
 From there you can create new files or open existing one.
-OpenCobolIDE is **simple and lightweight** IDE.
-It works on a single file basis (i.e. it has no concept of project):

-    *You create/open a file, compile it then run it.*
+You can also access the application menu by right clicking on any empty area.

 Create a new file